Florida SB 7072

 - Part of broader state efforts to regulate tech platforms

-- Reflects debates over platform power and accountability
+- Reflects debates over platform power and content moderation

 - Tests limits of state authority over online speech